vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 The names of his successors are given below in the order of their succession :

 1. (Bhāskara Kantha).
 2. Jagannatha.
-3. Maņi Kantha.
+3. Maṇi Kantha.
 4. Somānanda.
 5. Gana Kantha 6.
 Mahānanda.

 7. Viśveśvara.
 The writers directly influenced by Abhinava.